 Individuals or groups (excluding ACF staff and Councillors) can be nominated for their voluntary achievements at a local or national level.

-The winner will receive a $3,000 prize and a memento.
-Entries are judged based on the significance of the issues addressed, the outcomes, the degree of difficulty in achieving them, and the level of personal commitment involved.
+The winner will receive a $3,000 prize.
+Entries are judged on the significance of the issues addressed, the outcomes achieved and the challenges overcome.

 How to apply